4 Must-Know Points About CAR T-Cell Therapy

 The most notable challenge related to CAR T-cell therapy is logistics.
 It takes about 3-4 weeks for the CAR T-cells to be manufactured.
 And unfortunately some of the leukemias or lymphomas are so aggressive that there isn’t enough time for collection and manufacturing of the CAR T-cells.
 Additionally, patients need to be fairly healthy in order to collect T cells.

 4. There’s a potential to use it for other diseases

 This CAR T-cell technology is being trialed in other diseases such as lymphomas, leukemias, and some solid tumors.

-CAR T-cell therapy offers a whole new perspective on treatment for ALL.
-It gives us the ability to try something different rather than going back to the same chemotherapy drug.
-At Cincinnati Children’s we’ve participated in the early research trials with this therapy and have experience providing the necessary supportive care to patients.
+CAR T-cell therapy offers a whole new perspective on treatment for B-cell leukemias or lymphomas.
+It gives us the ability to try something different rather than going back to the same chemotherapy drugs that have not been effective.
+At Cincinnati Children’s we participated in the early research trials with this therapy and have more than five years of experience providing the necessary supportive care to patients.
 We hope to learn more about why some patients respond well to the therapy and others don’t.

 Cincinnati Children’s is a certified treatment center for KYMRIAH and also offers clinical trials.